+3.2.
 How does the chemical industry deal with impurities in brine?

-In the chemical industry, impurities in brine such as calcium and magnesium are precipitated with chemicals.
-Sulphates are removed either by precipitation with barium or calcium or are controlled by purging the brine.
+In the chemical industry, impurities in brine such as

+calcium and magnesium are precipitated with chemicals.
+Sulphates are removed either by precipitation with barium or calcium or are removed with nanomembranes or controlled by purging the brine.